Compare

 The Short Answer

-Google Vertex AI is a comprehensive ML platform — Gemini models, Document AI, Agent Engine, Vector Search, grounding.
-It's a powerful toolkit for expert ML teams building custom AI systems on GCP.
-MightyBot is what you would build: a production execution platform for regulated financial workflows with document intelligence, versioned policy enforcement, evidence-linked audit trails, and pre-built workflow templates.
-Platform vs production system.
+Google Vertex AI and the Gemini Enterprise Agent Platform are powerful toolkits for expert teams building custom AI systems on GCP.
+MightyBot is the production execution layer for regulated financial workflows: document intelligence, versioned plain-English policy enforcement, evidence-linked audit trails, and pre-built workflow templates.
+Agent Studio helps teams build many agents visually; MightyBot helps one regulated decision run correctly every time.

 At-a-Glance Comparison